 Civil engineers design, construct, manage, and maintain physical facilities, buildings, bridges, roads, tunnels, dams, power plants, and systems for water treatment and waste disposal.
 Study includes fundamental instruction in math, physics and chemistry as applied to civil engineering.
 Other courses include fluid mechanics, hydrology, soils, transportation and computers.

-The University of Arizona bachelor's degree in civil engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The University of Arizona Bachelor of Science program in civil engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 High School Preparation

 One-half unit of trigonometry is required; one year each of physics, calculus and chemistry are recommended.

 The civil engineering major requires math beyond basic calculus and upper-division lab sciences.